Using the ThinLinc desktop customizer¶

 Linux groups and users¶

 An application group is used by zero or more Linux groups and by zero or more specific users.
 An example would be an educational environment.
 Let’s say that all pupils attending the class “biology 4” are members of the Linux group “bio4”.
-By creating an application group named “Biology 4” with all applications that are specific to the biology class, and then adding the “bio4” Linux group as one of the groups that should be assigned the “Biology 4” Application Group, all students attending the class will automatically get the applications specific to the biology class in their menu.
+By creating an application group named “Biology 4” with all applications that are specific to the biology class, and then adding the “bio4” Linux group as one of the groups that should be assigned the “Biology 4” application group, all students attending the class will automatically get the applications specific to the biology class in their menu.
 By adding the teacher of the class as a specific user, he/she as well will also get access to the applications.

-Using the ThinLinc Desktop Customizer¶
+Using the ThinLinc desktop customizer¶

 The daily use of the TLDC consists of one or several of the following steps: